 - Technology Applications Engineer

 In 2016, there was an estimated number of 162,900 jobs in the United States for Web Developer.
 New jobs are being produced at a rate of 14.9% which is above the national average.
 The Bureau of Labor Statistics predicts 24,300 new jobs for Web Developer by 2026.
-The BLS estimates 14,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,600 job openings in this field each year.

 The states with the most job growth for Web Developer are Washington, Colorado, and Utah.
 Watch out if you plan on working in Alaska, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

 The salary for Web Developers ranges between about $37,930 and $124,480 a year.

 Web Developers who work in Washington, District of Columbia, or Virginia, make the highest salaries.